drussel2/compliment/README.md

 How to install/run the compliments generator

-1. clone the repository (git clone https://github.com/durssel2/compliment
+1. clone the repository (

+  a.
+Type command: git clone https://github.com/durssel2/compliment

 2. Go into the directory your flask files are in